A signal passed at danger – or SPAD – occurs when a train goes past a red signal without authority.

 Over the last 15 years, we have helped our members get a much richer and more detailed understanding of the risk from SPADs, including better data.
 We produce a

-monthly update on SPAD data.
+monthly update on SPAD data for members only.

 We have also undertaken a great deal of